Char Asiab District

 Char Asiab, Chahar Asiab, Charasiab, Charasiah or Charasia) is a district, approximately 11 km (7 miles) south of the city of Kabul, and is situated in the southern part of Kabul province, Afghanistan.
 It has a population of 32,500 people (2002 official UNHCR estimate).
 The majority are Pashtuns, followed by Tajiks as well as a few Hazaras.

 Char Asiab district borders Logar province to the south, Wardak province to the west, Paghman District to the north-west, Kabul to the north, and Bagrami and Mussahi districts to the west.
 The headquarters of Char Asiab district is Qala-e Malik, which is located in the western end of the district.

 The Kabul River flows through Char Asiab district.
 Agriculture is the main source of income for the people.
 Even with a low water table in the summer, the land can be irrigated and cultivated.

-Around 1992 Char Asiab went through a period of distraction in the war in Afghanistan.
-At the time of the Mujahideen regime it was used as the main military base of Hezb-e-Islami Gulbudin.
+Around 1992 Char Asiab went through a period of destruction in the Second Afghan Civil War.
+At the time of the Mujahideen regime it was used as the main military base of Hezb-e-Islami Gulbudin, until they were pushed out by the Taliban in early 1995.
+The Taliban were in turn pushed out of the district by government forces in March 1995, after which a mass grave of Hazara men was found, with unknown perpetrators.
+In October 1995, the Taliban captured the district again, using it as an operational headquarters for their push on Kabul.
+After this point, it stayed under Taliban control until 2001.